kirilllan/misc/docker_drupal_setup.md

   Now start the container inside the terminal:
 █docker-compose up -d
+// but apparently you need docker compose yml file in root, included it in this same repo, 1 directory down (~50 lines)

 Once it is done, you should see the following:
 Creating drupal_db             ... done